jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 Adding a non-linear function after a linear equation enriches the complexity of our model.
 These methods are called **activation functions**.
 Common functions are tanh and ReLU.

 #### Sigmoid function
 Sigmoid function is one of the earliest functions used in deep networks.
-But it is hard to train a sigmoid function.
-For the purpose of an activation function, ReLU is used instead.
-The discussion of a sigmoid function as an activation function usually acts as a showcase of explaining training problems with deep networks.

 <div class="imgcap">
 <img src="/assets/dl/sigmoid.png" style="border:none;width:50%">
 </div>

-Sigmoid function is often used as the final output layer for a binary classifier.
+The far left and right region is flat.
+These areas are where neuron (node) is saturated: any change in input results in tiny change in the output.
+The gradient is near zero.
+Since backpropagation depends on the magnitude of the gradient, we learn very slow if the gradient is very small ($$ \Delta W \propto gradient $$).
+Therefore sigmoid function is no longer used as an activation function.
+Instead, sigmoid function is used as the final output layer for a binary classifier (a classifier that has only one node in the output layer.)

 #### ReLU

 ReLU is one of the most popular activation functions.

 $$